Killing of Aiyana Jones: Fieger video claim

-On April 2, 2015, nearly five years following Jones's death, Officer Weekley was returned to active duty as a Detroit police officer.
-The department decided to withdraw him from active duty shortly after the shooting on May 16, 2010.
-Weekley was transferred from the Special Response Team to the Criminal Investigations Bureau.
+The Detroit Police Department had decided to withdraw Officer Weekley from active duty shortly after the shooting on May 16, 2010.
+On April 2, 2015, nearly five years following Jones's death, Officer Weekley was returned to active duty as a Detroit police officer in the Criminal Investigations Bureau (he had been on the Special Response Team).
 Police Chief James Craig stated, "He'll be in a limited duty capacity.
 He won't be in the field."

 Popular media

-In September 2013, J. Cole published a music video dedicated to Jones for his song Crooked Smile, featuring TLC on YouTube.
+In September 2013, J. Cole published a music video dedicated to Jones for his song "Crooked Smile", featuring TLC on YouTube.

 Rally

 In May 2016, BlackMattersUS held a small rally in memory of Jones.
 Families of people killed by police officers and activists gathered at the feet of the Spirit of Detroit statue in front of the Coleman A. Young Municipal Center in Detroit.
-On July 20, 2016 Detroit police arrested six unknown individuals for chaining themselves to a precinct of the Detroit Police Department, their protest honoring Jones.
+On July 20, 2016, Detroit police arrested six unknown individuals for chaining themselves to a precinct of the Detroit Police Department, their protest honoring Jones.
 The Detroit chapter of the Black Youth Project 100 (BYP100) and Black Lives Matter Detroit organized the rally on what would have been her 14th birthday.
 Protestors pleaded for the termination of Officer Weekley as he had been selected to co-chair the Detroit Police Department's Committee on Race and Equality.
 Grandmother Mertilla Jones said, "Accountability needs to be expected from cases like this, because cops can't keep killing people and getting away with it."